 If you’re hosting a party, keep things active.
 Play games like ‘Pop the Pumpkin’ (A race to see who can burst the most orange balloons in 10 seconds) or ‘Spooky Spoons’ (who can move the most bat droppings - or raisins - from one bowl to another using only a spoon in their mouth).
 And no healthy Halloween is complete without a round of apple bobbing or biting to get some fruit in the kids too.

 - Have tea before you trick or treat

 Make sure your kids have a filling meal (how about some slime soup made with peas?) before they go trick-or-treating, to stop them from eating too many sweets on the streets.

 - Put a limit on their loot

 If you're venturing out amongst the neighbourhood ghouls and goblins with your own little monsters, choose a smaller bag when collecting Halloween treats - then once it’s full you can call it a night and return back to your own haunted house for games.

 Keep away from sugary pop.
 Instead, pour the kids low sugar drinks - try Halloween themed colours to make ‘Monster Mocktails’ using orange squash or blackcurrant cordial.
-Decorate with fruit too (grapes makegreat floating eyeballs and shreded apples doubles up as scary scabs) for added spookiness.
+Decorate with fruit too (grapes make great floating eyeballs and shreded apples double up as scary scabs) for added spookiness.

-Give out healthier Halloween treats such as boxes of raisins, mini 100% fruit juice boxes, sugar free chewing gum, small bags of popcorn or fruit and nut mixes.
+Give out healthier Halloween treats such as boxes of raisins, mini 100% fruit juice boxes, small bags of popcorn or fruit and nut mixes.
 Stick scary stickers on apples, oranges and give them out too to get into the spirit of the night.